How Self-Employed Freelancers Can Get Approved for a Rental Apartment in NYC

 Condos and Co-ops

-In terms of a co-op, even applicants with superlative financials have to pass an excruciatingly detailed board approval process.
+Regarding a co-op, even applicants with superlative financials have to pass an excruciatingly detailed board approval process.

-Unless you’re a freelancer making high five or six figures year after year, with superlative credit it’s highly unlikely your co-op application won’t be approved.
+Unless you’re a freelancer making high five or six figures year after year, with superlative credit, it’s highly unlikely your co-op application won’t be approved.

 Large Doorman Buildings